pmelchior/usrp-sciprog/day2/exercises/tim/readme.md

-These are how Tim solves the exercises Eliot posed, often using things that have not been explicitly taught yet.
+These are alternative solutions to the exercises Eliot has posed, often using things that have not been explicitly taught yet.